Complete-Genomics/DNBSEQ_Complete_WGS/README.md

 ./CWGS -createdb --megabolt
 ```
 This command will download around 32G data from internet and build index locally, which will occupy another 30G storage.
 Use ![db_tree.txt](docs/db_tree.txt) to validate the completion of database creation.
-4. On your environment, install Nextflow (with conda).
+4. Install Nextflow (with conda) in your environment.
 5. Test demo data:

 ```